 Some of the links below may be affiliate links, meaning that I will get a small commission (it won’t cost you anything!) if you click and book tours or accommodation.

 Below I give some useful info on Preikestolen hike.
-I hope it will help you to plan your trip 😊
+I hope it will help you plan your trip 😊

 I still think that the best way to get to Preikestolen is by car: put the GPS coordinates and drive.
 If you can rent one, go for it.

 But if for one reason or another you can’t do it, there is a way to get to the trail by public transport.
 Just keep in mind that it is not available all year round, only from April till the end of September.
 I have found a company Go Fjords that offers this route and tickets online.
 Another place to buy tickets is at the tourist information center in Stavanger.